 Tonya didn't want her husband to rely on dialysis for the rest of his life.
 After a thorough evaluation at the transplant center, it was time to start planning for the donation surgery.
 Her supportive family stepped up to provide care to her and her husband during their recovery, but she also had a big trip to plan from her home in Georgia to the transplant center in South Carolina.
 NLDAC was there to help, covering hotel, meals, and transportation costs for Tonya and her cousin, who took care of her.
 Watch the video to hear Tonya’s story in her own words.

-Charles wanted to donate to a family member, but they were not a good medical match.
+Vance wanted to donate to a family member, but they were not a good medical match.
 Through a paired exchange program, he was able to help his family member and another recipient with an incompatible donor.
-NLDAC's support helped Charles and his family focus on their health during the evaluation and surgery.
+NLDAC's support helped Vance and his family focus on their health during the evaluation and surgery.
 You can learn more about how living donation is possible for incompatible donors and recipients here.